mozilla-services/socorro/docs/products.rst

 <https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/README.md#sending-crash-reports-to-mozilla-socorro>`_
 for details.

+``ProductName`` is used when throttling crash reports in the collector, applying product-specific rules in the processor, and searching/aggregating in the Crash Stats webapp.

 Version
 -------

-The ``Version`` annotation specifies the version of the application that crashed.
+``Version`` specifies the version of the application that crashed.
 Socorro supports two version formats:

 1. Firefox versioning.
 Examples: 90.0, 90.0.1, 90.0a1, 90.0rc2, 90.0b2
 2. Semantic versioning.
 Examples: 90.0.0, 90.0.0-alpha.1,